 Do research on sealing your board, and be paranoid about riding through water.
 We've seen so many examples of boards dying this way

 Q: How does the Two-X handle curb drops, curb hops, and other such trickery?

-A: When going off a curb, you're going to land on the Two-X housing (unless you're going 19+ mph).
-So do it a favor and take your weight off the board right at the moment it hits.
-The housing can take it, but can wear out eventually.
+If you are going off slower than that, do the housing a favor and jump a bit to take your weight off the board right at the moment it hits.
+Anyway the housing can take a significant amount of abuse, but can wear out eventually.

 Climbing curbs: some people use the Two-X to get up curbs.
 We want to know details.